SCHEDULE OF EVENTS

 • Grab a slice of pizza and join the party!

-• Make a s’more (or two) and play some community games
+• Make a s’more (or two)

 • Put on some glitter, paint your nails, and make a friendship bracelet at the Flash Foxy Sparkle Station!!